JeffLoboz/LearnCplusplus/README.md

 2. **Codechef** - Practice questions, challenges and a large community of programmers
 3. **CodeProject** - For those who code, with in-depth articles and a huge community of coders

+# Final Words
+- Good language to learn, it helps to understand the working of programs and computers in general.
+- It is not a high-level language so learning C++ is overwhelming at first.